norielleaguila/Anino-Leaderboard-Exam/README.md

 Next, create a *keys* folder inside the *dist* folder.

-Unzip *firestore-key.zip* and place it in dist/keys.
+Unzip *firestore-key.zip* and place the JSON file in dist/keys.

 ```powershell
 # start the application